krishna-s-koyyalamudi/The-Hunt/README.md

 ## Heroku Link:
-   Here is our application login page host link on heroku.
+   Here is hosted link of our application on heroku.

    https://glacial-thicket-85194.herokuapp.com/